samuellepin/game-engine-java/README.md

 		- info3.game.jar
 		- parser.jar
 	- Check that the compiler is in the correct version: Window -> Preferences -> Java -> Compiler -> Compiler compilance level: 11
 	- Clean the project
+	- In `Config.java`, change the first line `FILENAME` to the config file you want :
+		- `Config-Alien.json`
+		- `Config-MG.json`
-	- Run project.gam/src/Game.java file to start the game
+	- Run project.game/src/Game.java file to start the game
 - If you have compilation issues, check if jdk11 is correctly installed: sudo apt install openjdk-11-jdk

 ### Compiling using Makefile